Family roadtrip in Saguenay–Lac-Saint-Jean

 Thank you to Claude and Brigitte for your warm welcome.

 To Michel for the toaster!

 To Lily for our exclusive visit to the Fjord Museum.

 To Julie for your generosity.

-To Anne-Marie, Mathieu, Victor and Léo for the beautiful funny moments!
+To Anne-Marie, Mathieu, Victor and Léo for the great, funny moments!

-At Parc national de la Pointe-Taillon and at CanaDream™ for your trust.
+At Pointe-Taillon National Park and CanaDream™ for your confidence.